 Education History of Nutritionists

 The most common degree held by nutritionists is Nutrition Sciences.
-15 percent of nutritionists had a degree in nutrition sciences before becoming nutritionists.
-That is over 66 times the average across all careers.
-Fine Arts graduates are the second most common among nutritionists, representing 3 percent of nutritionists in the Sokanu user base, which is 2.2 times the average.
+14 percent of nutritionists had a degree in nutrition sciences before becoming nutritionists.
+That is over 62 times the average across all careers.
+Biology graduates are the second most common among nutritionists, representing 3 percent of nutritionists in the Sokanu user base, which is 1.3 times the average.

 Nutritionist Education History